cs1302uga/cs1302-styleguide/README.md

 ## ConstantName

 Constant names must use `CONSTANT_CASE`: all uppercase letters, with each word separated from the next by a single underscore.
+A _constant_ is a `static` and `final` field or an interface/annotation field, except `serialVersionUID` and `serialPersistentFields`.

 **Rationale:**
 This naming convention for constants is pervasive among Java programmers and is even